hlapidez/notification-fallback.js/README.md

 # Notification API fallback

-Small wrapper for Notification API, that give you fallback to simple html and css notification.
+Small wrapper for Notification API, that gives you fallback to simple html and css notification.

 ## Usage